med6ba/med6ba/README.md

 ## 🌟 Fun Facts
 - I'm always eager to learn and improve my skills.
 - I enjoy contributing to creative projects and collaborating with others.
-- Gaming helps me unwind and inspires some of my creative work!

 ---